Key Schoen, Attorney at Law

 Bennet v.
 Ditto, 204 S.W.
 3d 145 (KY.
 APP.)

-Mr. Schoen represented client who was beneficiary of Holographic (or handwritten) will.
-After the trial, the Court denied recognition of the Holographic Will.
-Mr. Schoen appealed and the appellate Court unanimously agreed with Mr. Schoen and his client.
+Mr. Schoen represented a client who was beneficiary of Holographic (or handwritten) will.
+After the trial Court denied recognition of the Holographic Will, Mr. Schoen appealed and the Court of Appeals unanimously agreed with Mr. Schoen and his client.
+The handwritten will, in its entirety, was approved as the law of the Decedent’s estate to the benefit of Key Schoen’s client.

 Areas of Practice